-Throughout the school, pupil progress is closely monitored and should a pupil not achieve the expected level of progress, additional provision is put into place.
-To identify what provision will be the most effective the SENDCo and class teacher may carry out observations and/or assessment.
-Parents are able to raise concerns with either our Special Educational Needs Coordinator (SENDCO) or the class teacher.
+Throughout the school, pupil progress is closely monitored and should a pupil not achieve the expected level of progress, additional provision is put in place.
+To identify what provision will be the most effective, the SENDCo and class teacher may carry out observations and/or assessment.
+Parents are able to raise concerns with either out SENDCo or the class teacher.

-If further provision is required, parents will meet with the SENDCo to discuss the involvement of external support services such as the Educational Psychologist, the Autism outreach team (SHINE), Occupational Therapy, Speech and Language Therapy, or the newly formed Early Help Well Being Team.
+If further provision is required, parents will meeting the SENDCo to discuss the involvement of external support service such the Educational Psychologist, the Autism outreach service (SHINE), Occupational Therapy, Speech and Language Therapy or the Early Help Well being team.
 Both the school and parents will work with any external services to provide further support and monitor progress.
 Where there is additional support from outside agencies, records are kept and passed on to the next school for consistency of support.